Skip to main content

 When establishing IKE SA each party may send a list of authentication

-sending party may additionally specify that some of the
+the party sending it.
+The sending party may additionally specify

-authentication methods are only for use with the particular trust
+that some of the authentication methods are only for use with the

-several alternatives are available.
+payload) if several alternatives are available.
+To simplify the

 3.1.
 Exchanges

-If the responder is willing to use this extension, it includes a new
+responder is willing to use this extension, it includes a new

-status type notify SUPPORTED_AUTH_METHODS in the IKE_SA_INIT response
+notification SUPPORTED_AUTH_METHODS in the IKE_SA_INIT response

 message.
 This notification contains a list of authentication methods